willvieira/ms_STM-managed/manuscript/manuscript.md

 We can further extend this model to incorporate an environmental gradient by turning the demographic parameters ($\alpha$ and $\varepsilon$) into functions of climate conditions.
 As a result, we can derive range limits as the set of environmental conditions where the extinction rate equals the colonization rate [@Holt2005].
 Relaxing the assumption of one single species dynamics, we can consider multiple species competing for the same patches by having both colonization and extinction parameters varying as a function of species interactions [@Gravel2020].
+In this multi-species setting, range limits are not only determined by climate, but also by interactions that can either reduce or expand the northward limit [@Godsoe2017].
 The theoretical model composed of differential equations can be made spatially explicit, meaning every patch is located on a lattice and that dispersal only occurs between neighboring patches.
 The spatially explicit model allows us to account for the effect of dispersal limitations when predicting the response of trees to climate warming.
 Our model previously parameterized for eastern North American forests is derived from this theory [@Vissault2020].